-No one should end up with a court like these, yet 50% of our business is repairing courts built improperly by other contractors.
+No one should end up with a court like these, yet 50% of our business is tennis court repair on courts built improperly by other contractors.
 Our experienced crews can build new courts that perform flawlessly as well as renovate problem courts like these.
 You’ll be back on the court in no time!

 Like any restoration procedure, the prep work required in resurfacing work is the most critical part of the job.
 Pressure cleaning, patching, crack filling, etc. constitute the major portion of the resurfacing expense.
 The actual application of the coatings is the easy part.
 Installing new coatings without preparing the base properly is a waste of money.
 No coating will perform, for any length of time, if it is placed over an improperly prepared base.
 The premature delamination of coatings will adversely affect both court durability and playability.
-If you can’t afford to perform proper base prep work, hold off on the resurfacing job until you can.
+Coming from seasoned Tennis court resurfacing contractors, if you can’t afford to perform proper base prep work, hold off on the resurfacing job until you can.

 Note: Tennis court cracks can only be permanently remedied with an asphalt overlay.
 Cracks repaired in conjunction with routine resurfacing or during interim court repair work are temporary in nature.